 What is Intemerate?

-Expressed as an equation, intemerate accounting provides a tangible pathway for local, indigenous, and customary methodologies to integrate with accounting systems.
+Expressed as an equation, intemerate accounting provides a tangible, decolonial pathway for local, indigenous, and customary methodologies to integrate with auditing frameworks, data protocols, and regional economic systems.

-Our mission is simple: we seek to bring ecological accounting into the global justice movement.
+Our mission remains simple: we seek to bring ecological accounting into the global justice movement, through the intermediaries, auditors, and data stewards who will carry it forward.

 Intemerate Earth is a registered 501(c)(3) non-profit.